tfwio/modest-smf-vstnet/README.md

 ¡**YET EVEN MORESO OBVIOUS**!

-It had become quite evident to me that there are going to be issues loading vst-plugins some time back.
+It had become quite evident to me that there are going to be issues loading vst-plugins.

 For this we need a plugin-loader.
 Writing a plugin-tester has not been fun, but I'm working on it.

-The mechanics in place pertaining to plugin-management are not easily accessable to the user-interface.
-If you are trying out a compiled version of this app, you will need to  manually edit the configuration file.

 # Class Hierarchy